raspberrypilearning/python-web-server-with-flask/en/step_6.md

 --- task ---

-Create a new HTML template called `page.html`, and add the following HTML code to it:
+Create a new HTML template in the templates folder called `page.html`, and add the following HTML code to it:

 --- code ---
 ---